 Measure the dimensions of obstacles in the room, such as the boiler or radiators.
 Remember to include the width, depth and height of each item and its relative height from the floor.
 Some obstacles and main services could be movable – please discuss this with your design consultant.

 Measure where main services, such as electricity, water and gas are and mark on your plan.
 To do this, measure from the nearest fixed point on your diagram to the centre line of each service.
 Remember to include sockets, phone, gas, water and TV points.

 To do this, take two or three measurements to ensure the ceiling is consistent and mark the height in the middle of your survey plan.
 If there’s obstacles on the ceiling, such as stair slope or landing, mark this on your sketch.

 Measure the dimensions of any freestanding appliances that you’re looking to keep.

 Double check your measurements for accuracy as this will make it easier to start work on your new project.

+Come in store and see us.
 Now that your sketch is completed, let’s make your new kitchen a reality.